-This document serves as the Texas State Plan 2008-2013 for implementation of the Carl D. Perkins Career and Technical Education Improvement Act of 2006.
+This document serves as a 2009-2010 update to the Texas State Plan 2008-2013 for implementation of the Carl D. Perkins Career and Technical Education Improvement Act of 2006.
 The unified plan includes secondary and postsecondary career and technical education (CTE) components.
 The State Board of Education (SBOE) is responsible for approving the CTE State Plan and administration of the Perkins funds for CTE.
 The Texas Education Agency (TEA), in coordination with the Texas Higher Education Coordinating Board (THECB), is responsible for ensuring quality CTE programs in Texas.

-The state priorities during the transition year included an increased focus on improving the academic and technical achievement of CTE students through rigorous programs of study; designing state and local accountability systems to promote continuous improvement of CTE programs, including preparing students for high-skill, high-wage, or high-demand occupations in current or emerging professions; and strengthening the connections between secondary and postsecondary education.
+The state priorities during the transition year included an increased focus on improving the academic and technical achievement of CTE students through rigorous programs of study; designing state and local accountability systems to promote continuous improvement of CTE programs, including preparing students for high-skill, high-wage, or high-demand occupations in current or emerging professions; initiating research studies to determine postsecondary success in college and/or career; collaborating with industry, counselors and career and technical educators to better serve students; and strengthening the connections between secondary and postsecondary education.
 Effective implementation of the goals of the AchieveTexas College and Career Initiative and Closing the Gaps by 2015 is critical to the success of college and career preparation for Texas students.